Izabella Teixeira

-Izabella Teixeira was the Brazilian Minister of the Environment.
+Izabella Mônica Vieira Teixeira (born 9 October 1961) was the Brazilian Minister of the Environment.
 She is the recipient of the Lifetime Achievement Award (Champions of the Earth) in 2013.

 Education

 She was born in Brasília, and has a master's degree in energy planning and a Ph.D. in environmental planning from COPPE/UFRJ (Federal University of Rio de Janeiro).

 Early career

 In May 2010 she was appointed Minister of the Environment, and, in January 2011 she was reappointed to the position by Dilma Rousseff, Brazil's new President.

 Minister of the Environment

 In October 2010 Teixeira made a statement on behalf of Brazil at the 10th conference on the Convention on Biological Diversity in Nagoya, Japan, in which she outlined Brazil's view that the time for talking had stopped and that compromise may be required among the various nations in order to achieve actions.
 She also spoke at the 2010 United Nations Climate Change Conference in Cancún, Mexico.

 At home in Brazil, she successfully hosted the Rio+20 (UN Conference on Sustainable Development) and the 2012 World Environment Day.

 On 24 September 2012, Teixeira was appointed by UN Secretary-General Ban Ki-moon to serve on the High-Level Panel of Eminent Persons on the Post-2015 Development Agenda.